cisco-open/stated-workflow/README.md

   }
 }
 ```
-When the step completes, its invocation log is removed.
+When a step completes, its invocation log is removed.
 ```json
 {
   "out": "${ $serial([f1, f2])}",